nextcloud/documentation/developer_manual/app/settings.rst

 Settings Form
 =============

-For the settings form, three things are necessary
+For the settings form, three things are necessary:

 1. A class implementing ``\OCP\Settings\ISettings``
 2. A template